Alee24/PesaFlow/README.md

-# M-Pesa SaaS Platform - Installation & Setup Guide
+# PesaFlow - M-Pesa SaaS Platform

 This project is a SaaS platform enabling merchants to manage products, process sales via M-Pesa STK Push, and request withdrawals.
 It features a Next.js Frontend and an Express/Node.js Backend.